ed-00/Mqtt-client/README.md

     print(f"Processing job {job_id}: {data}")

     # Your processing logic here
+    # The result should be a dictionary that will be serialized to TOML
     result = {"status": "processed", "job_id": job_id}

     # Return results to be published back